Phua Chu Kang The Movie: Critical reception

 Critical reception of Phua Chu Kang The Movie was overwhelmingly negative.

-John Lui of The Straits Times ravaged the movie, calling it "so awful that it feels as if everyone involved hates the character."
-While praising Gurmit Singh's "pitch-perfect Benglish and gift for physical comedy", Lui trashed the film as "grubby, chaotic, sponsor-intruding-grab-for-dollars...[it] will bring tears to anyone who remembers how startlingly good the Mediacorp Channel 5 sitcom Phua Chu Kang Pte Ltd was when it launched".
-He also stated that it is "high time Phua Chu Kang had a fatal construction site accident".

 Phin Wong of TODAY found that the adaptation from small to big screen "ends up looking less like a film and more like a series of skits built around a barely-there story, with a handful of inexplicable melodrama thrown in", also calling it "an unfortunate waste of a talented cast playing well-loved characters capable of so much more."

 Dylan Tan of The Business Times criticised its "scattershot plot", "annoying catchphrases shamelessly recycled", "banal gags", "exaggerated acting", "below-average production values" and "shoddy cinematography".
 He added, "To say PCK The Movie is a half-baked and rough effort could well be the understatement of the year as it’s neither original, clever nor grand enough to warrant a big-screen outing", claiming the film was made for the Malaysian market.

 In contrast, Han Wei Chou of Channel NewsAsia found it "peppered with hilarious situations, side-splitting antics and well-delivered jokes that reflect the cast's comedic talents".
 He praised the film's director and screenwriter for managing to "translate the spirit of the television series onto the film medium quite well".

 Stefan Shih of MovieXclusive.com awarded the film 1.5/4, criticising its "Jack Neo-ish style" and "many blatant product placement[s]".
 He gave the "scriptwriters credit in getting creative with the setting", which allowed the film to focus on Phua and Rosie, but concluded that it is "only suitable for kids as it played out in juvenile fashion appealing only to that targeted demographic".

 Lai Swee Wei of Cinema Online gave the film 2.5/5.
 Lai praised it for providing "good reminiscence of the TV series" and its catch phrases, but criticised the "weak wordplay and slapstick which seemed aimed at younger audiences", the "lengthy storyline" with "unnecessary supporting character subplots" and the unmemorable ending.